Brian Schatz: 2006 congressional campaign

-Support for Obama
+Obama campaign

 One of the earliest supporters of Barack Obama for president, Schatz founded a group with other Hawaii Democrats in December 2006 to urge Obama to run, saying, "For the last six years we've been governed by fear, fear of terrorists, fear of other countries, even fear of the other party...everyone is governing by fear and Barack Obama changes all of that.
 He wants to govern the United States by hope."
 In 2008, Schatz worked as spokesman for Obama's campaign in Hawaii.

-State chairman
+Chair of State Democratic Party

 In April 2008, Schatz began running for the position of chairman of the Democratic Party of Hawaii, and won the job at the state convention the following month.
 During his tenure, the Democrats increased the number of active party members and delivered Obama's best performance of any state in the country.
 Hawaii native Obama won the state with 72% of the vote; just 54% of the state voted for Democratic nominee John Kerry in 2004.
 Schatz stepped down as party chairman on January 9, 2010.